 “We commit ourselves to act with urgency to protect her (Earth’s) stability and integrity and to celebrate her beauty wherever we are.”

-Here we begin a garden series brought by those within the community.
-Asking gardeners to share how’s, why’s and tips, and their own connection to Earth and Caring for Creation.
-Be sure to visit often as we share more community garden stories.
+Below two CSJ gardeners share how’s, why’s and tips, and their own connection to Earth and Caring for Creation.

 “By composting waste I don’t add to garbage pile ups.
 I try to be always mindful of the statement: when I throw something away, where is away?”